 The phrase “Hell Has No Fury like a scorned woman” refers to Marie (Nina Bergman), who takes revenge on the French Resistance for betraying her, the Nazis who mistreated her, and the American soldiers who threatened her.
 Through her character, director Jesse V. Johnson tries to symbolize that war and its soldiers are never human to women no matter which side you are on.

-In 1941, Marie Dujardin was a French Resistance spy who became a mistress of an SS general, Von Bruckner (Daniel Bernhardt).
+In 1941, Marie Dujardin was a French Resistance spy who became a mistress of an SS general, Bruckner (Daniel Bernhardt).
 He came to France to fight Hitler’s war and fell in love with Marie.
-Von decided to spend a peaceful future with Marie after the war.
+Bruckner decided to spend a peaceful future with Marie after the war.
 He had stolen some gold from the Jews and melted it into gold bricks to secure his future.
-Marie convinced Von to hide the treasure in her family’s cemetery (Dujardin) for safety’s sake.
+Marie convinced Bruckner to hide the treasure in her family’s cemetery (Dujardin) for safety’s sake.

 Marie and the Resistance fighters had planned an ambush to seize the gold and kill Bruckner.
 However, the Resistance questioned Marie’s loyalty and ambushed Bruckner’s car on the Aubagna route.
 Bruckner mercilessly killed the Resistance fighters and left for the cemetery with Marie.
 At night, Marie had to finish the job herself.
 She shot Bruckner in the face and hid his body, along with the gold, inside her parents’ grave, Michael and Helene Dujardin.
 In the absence of Bruckner, the SS arrested Marie and threw her into Ravensbruck Prison.